Introduction

 Anticipating the transformation of professions through skills enhancement

-In a world where digital transformation is progressing at lightning speed, companies are faced with the imperative of anticipating rather than undergoing the transformation of their businesses.
-Employment and Career Management (ECM ) plays a central role in enabling companies to navigate effectively through these transformations, cultivating the agility and adaptability of their employees and structures.
+In a world where digital transformation is progressing at lightning speed, companies are faced with the imperative need to anticipate rather than undergo business transformation.
+Job and Career Management (PPIM) plays a central role in enabling the company to navigate effectively through these transformations, cultivating the agility and adaptability of its people and structures.

-This is where the concepts ofupskilling and reskilling come into their own.
-These approaches focus on a candidate's motivation and interpersonal skills, rather than concentrating solely on their current skills and know-how.
-With the right training and transformation programs, companies can fill gaps in professions where digital skills are in short supply.
+It is in this context that the concepts ofupskilling and reskilling make perfect sense.
+These approaches focus on a candidate's motivation and interpersonal skills, rather than concentrating solely on current skills and know-how.
+Thanks to tailored training and transformation programs, the company can fill gaps in professions where digital skills are in short supply.

-By promoting "atypical" profiles, whether among current employees or external candidates, the company can reduce the gap between existing digital skills and those needed to meet the challenges of business transformation.
+By valuing "atypical" profiles, whether among current employees or external candidates, the company can reduce the gap between existing digital skills and those needed to respond to business transformation.
 With this in mind, GPEC GEPP is a powerful tool for supporting change.

 In addition, every six years, employers are now required to carry out a summary assessment of each employee's career path.
 This crucial step enables them to check that each employee has benefited from training, certification, validation of acquired experience, or salary or career progression.